-Katherine Mertes is a research fellow at the Smithsonian Conservation Biology Institute's Conservation Ecology Center.
+Katherine Mertes is a post-doctoral research fellow at the Smithsonian Conservation Biology Institute's Conservation Ecology Center.
 Her research combines remote sensing and field data on environmental conditions with occurrence and movement data to investigate how mobile individuals, populations and species perceive and respond to their environment.
-She is working with Jared Stabach, Melissa Songer and Peter Leimgruber on the reintroduction of the scimitar-horned oryx (Oryx dammah) in the Ouadi Rimé-Ouadi Achim Game Reserve in Chad.
+She is working with Jared Stabach, Melissa Songer and Peter Leimgruber on the reintroduction of the scimitar-horned oryx (Oryx dammah) to the Ouadi Rimé-Ouadi Achim Game Reserve in Chad.

 Mertes grew up right outside Washington, D.C., and received her undergraduate degree from Middlebury College in 2004.
 She earned a master’s degree from Stanford University in 2008, where she used multi-temporal classification of Landsat imagery to estimate forest loss and land-cover change in Southeastern Mexico from 2000 to 2008.
-Mertes earned her PhD from Yale University in May 2017.
+Mertes earned her Ph.D. from Yale University in May 2017.